Assignment Help

 Simple linear regression:

-"Study time significantly predicted exam score, b = 2.34, SE = 0.41, β = .52, t(88) = 5.71, p < .001.
-Study time accounted for 27% of the variance in exam scores, R² = .27, F(1, 88) = 32.6, p < .001."
+“Study time predicted exam score, b = 2.34, SE = 0.41, β = .52, t(88) = 5.71, p < .001.
+R² = .27, F(1, 88) = 32.6, p < .001.”

-Multiple regression (report all predictors):
+Multiple regression (all predictors):

 How to Report Correlations and Chi-Square Tests